-Further information about CCE including definitions and indicators is included in Annex B of Keeping Children Safe in Education (DfE, 2022)
+Further information about CCE including definitions and indicators is included in Annex B of Keeping Children Safe in Education (DfE, 2022) from page 142.

 We work with key partners locally to prevent and respond to child criminal exploitation.

 6.9 Domestic abuse